OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 LTI Tool Support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Next Thought's courses now supports LTI tools.
-LTI tools allows integration of outside LMS applications into the lessons and courses.
-Once tools LTI tools are set up, they can be placed into the lesson.
+NextThought's courses now supports LTI tools.
+LTI tools allow integration of outside LMS applications into the lessons and courses.
+Once LTI tools are set up, they can be placed into the lesson.

 .. image:: images/lti2.png